 Highlights contributions to improved scientific data stewardship by early career researchers and enables them to travel to SciDataCon Conference.

 In today’s digital era, data-enabled scientific research cannot fully benefit society without scrupulous data stewardship.
 The pressing challenges faced by the planet and humankind require discipline-integrated research and sound science-driven policies that are critically dependent on trusted scientific data.
-The World Data System (WDS) of the International Council for Science (ICSU) supports long-term stewardship of quality-assured scientific data and data services across a range of disciplines in the natural and social sciences, and the humanities.
+The World Data System (WDS) of the International Science Council (ISC, formerly ICSU) supports long-term stewardship of quality-assured scientific data and data services across a range of disciplines in the natural and social sciences, and the humanities.
 The WDS Data Stewardship Award highlights exceptional contributions to the improvement of scientific data stewardship by early career researchers through their engagement with the community, academic achievements, and innovations.

 Royal Society Te Apārangi will support nominations to the WDS from eligible early career New Zealand researchers.

 Nominations for the World Data System Data Stewardship Award are open.